Jeff Saturday

-Jeffrey Bryant Saturday (born June 18, 1975) is an American football former coach and center.
-He was the interim head coach for the Indianapolis Colts of the National Football League (NFL) for the final 8 weeks of the Colts' 2022 season following the firing of Frank Reich.
-Saturday played college football at the University of North Carolina and was signed by the Baltimore Ravens as an undrafted free agent in 1998, but was cut by the team without playing a game.
-Saturday then signed with the Indianapolis Colts, with whom he played 13 seasons, won Super Bowl XLI over the Chicago Bears and was selected to four All-Pro teams and five Pro Bowls.
+Jeffrey Bryant Saturday (born June 18, 1975) is an American former professional football center and coach in the National Football League (NFL).
+He played as a center in the NFL, primarily with the Indianapolis Colts.
+He was a six-time Pro Bowl selection, and won a Super Bowl with the Colts.

+Saturday played college football for the North Carolina Tar Heels and was signed by the Baltimore Ravens as an undrafted free agent in 1998, but was cut by the team without playing a game.
+Saturday then signed with Indianapolis, with whom he played 13 seasons, won Super Bowl XLI over the Chicago Bears and was selected to four All-Pro teams and five Pro Bowls.
 In his final NFL season, he made his sixth Pro Bowl as a member of the Green Bay Packers.
-Saturday was formerly a sports analyst for ESPN.
+Saturday is currently a sports analyst for ESPN.
+He was the interim head coach for the Colts for the final eight weeks of the Colts' 2022 season following the firing of Frank Reich.

-Early years
+Early life

 Saturday was born in Atlanta, Georgia.
 He attended Shamrock High School in Decatur, Georgia, in 1993.

 His high school coach Ron Gartrell said in a 2012 Sports Illustrated story on Saturday, "Eighty percent of our offense was behind Jeff.
 On defense we put Jeff on one side and all our other good players on the other side, because teams ran away from Jeff."
 However, Gartrell could not sell Southeastern Conference schools on Saturday's abilities; in the same interview, he said that coaches at Georgia and Tennessee considered Saturday too short to play in the conference.
 He received a scholarship offer from the University of North Carolina partly because of Gartrell's friendship with UNC's then-defensive coordinator Carl Torbush.